Veterinary Behavior Specialty Appointments

 - Written evaluation

 - Email and phone follow-up for up to four weeks

 - Dog appointments include a free in-person progress check with Dr. Berger's assistant two weeks after the initial consultation.
 This progress check will provide continued support with implementing the behavior modification plan.

 Follow-up Consultations: Priced by the hour and according to the pet’s needs

-If recommended, you and your pet return for an additional session to monitor progress, assess medication, or begin treatment for additional behavior problems.
+Dr. Berger offers follow-up consults with her or her behavior technician.
+If a follow up is recommended, you and your pet return for an additional session to monitor progress, assess medication or begin treatment for other problems.